 I am a serious cyclist.
 Why, do you ask?
 Well, I suppose because I take my cycling, and the bicycles that I ride, quite seriously.
 To the rest of the world I am but a middle-aged man, riding a bicycle every day because I lost my license by driving drunk or have no job, and am homeless.
 Yep, that’s exactly what people think where I live: here in South Florida, where, on weekends roads are taken over by driven athlete-like road warriors or trail-riding heroes, zooming about, fully kitted, helmeted and armored for battle, astride bikes costing more than some people’s cars.

 Not me, though.
 I am a rebel.
 Sort of.
 Don’t get me wrong: I love cars.
 I really do.
 And I spent the better part of the last half century driving, fixing, restoring, racing, and lusting over them.
 Oh, and paying for them too.
-Got speeding tickets, I did: thirty of them in 15 years.
+Got speeding tickets, I did: thirty of them over the years.
 So everytime I see a big huge building that turns out to belong to an insurance company, I smugly think to myself “I helped build that!”

 I never planned to become a daily cycling commuter: it just sort of happened, I guess.
 A number of years ago my trusty Ford SUV gave up the ghost.
 Yep, right before Christmas.
 So the decision had to be made: repair the car, and spend the money I had been saving on Christmas presents, or figure out another way to get to work for a while, and ensure a Merry Christmas for all?
 The choice was made, and I began taking the bus to work, for a while.

 When I lived in Chicago, buses and trains were taken by people from all walks of life.
 My neighbor was an attorney, and on snowy days, when I took the train into the city instead of driving, I would see him.
-Always nicely dressed, complete with fine shoes and Patek Phillippe Calatrava, he rode the rails daily, as did others from his social strata.
+Always nicely dressed, complete with fine shoes and Patek Philippe Calatrava, he rode the rails daily, as did others from his social strata.
 Drawing on this experience, I thought “taking the bus to work won’t be so bad; it’ll be a piece of cake.”
 Boy was I wrong…

 During the course of my bus odyssey I would regularly see one of those crazy commuter-type cyclists: you know, the kind of person who rides in the rain, wears a helmet with a mirror, and carries all his stuff to work on bags on his bike.
 Not real friendly, was he, but from casual conversation I learned he held down two jobs and cycled, along with taking the bus, as a means to save money.
 I call him Cycling Guy.

 One morning, as I was getting on the bus, I spied a really cool-looking balloon-tired bike: no fenders, single speed, black with red rims, and-get this-slicks.
-That’s right, real honest-to-goodness, ungrooved, real-life slick tires, the kind that look totally worn out when you buy them.
+That’s right, real honest-to-goodness, ungrooved, racing slick tires, the kind that look totally worn out when you buy them.
 I leaned over to look at the bike: it was bitchin’.
-The bus driver became impatient, tooted the horn, and I got on the bus.
+The driver became impatient, tooted the horn, and I got on the bus.